The Silicon Valley Bank (SVB) closure is significant financial news, leaving many people wondering w...

 Just as maintaining a food diary may help you determine if you are eating healthy meals and snacks, the same strategy can help you become a more self-aware — and better — spender.
 That’s why it’s so important to keep track of your actual spending and see how it matches up against your ideal household budget.

 There are a host of budgeting apps available through the Apple Store and Google Play, and many are free.
 Using a formal spreadsheet program, such as Microsoft Excel or Google Sheets may make more sense for people who prefer to track and store their budget history on a computer.
 The Google Sheets monthly budget can be set up on a PC or laptop, or you can download the app.
 And best of all for your budget — it’s available for free!
-In addition, if you are a Pensionmark client you have access to the Personal Financial Portal – a safe and secure location where you can create and manage budgets, set savings goals, and more.
+In addition, if you are a Pensionmark client you have access to the SMARTMap Portal – a safe and secure location where you can create and manage budgets, set savings goals, and more.

 Sleep On It